Hey Kids (Start Here)

 Newton looks back at him in silence with a slight and portentous quirk of his brows.

-We apologize for any inconvenience this may cause, but we expect the pair of you to be winding down your existing research projects within the span of the next three years, to coincide with the completion of the Costal Wall Project.
+We apologize for any inconvenience this may cause, but we expect the pair of you to be winding down your existing research projects within the span of the next three years, to coincide with the completion of the Coastal Wall Project.
 Should you have any questions or concerns, please feel free to contact our central office in Tokyo.

-Hermann looks up at Newton.
+Dismayed, Hermann looks up at Newton.

-Yeah,” Newton says, in response whatever it is he sees in Hermann’s face.
+“Yeah,” Newton says, in response to whatever he sees in Hermann’s face.

 “I have not been contacted yet,” Hermann says, hating the hope in his own voice.